hobo1618/t3-stack-tutorials/README.md

 ### Apps

 - `prisma-railway`: a basic example of how to connect prisma to a postgresql database hosted on [railway.io](railway.io) .
 I created the 'app' by following [this tutorial](https://dev.to/nextdev/how-to-connect-railway-app-with-nextjs-using-prisma-1eo8)
+- `guestbook`: a full stack guestbook into which authenticated users can post messages.
+Users are only able to authenticate through discord.
+Non authenticated users are only allowed to read messages.
+To recreate the app, follow this tutorial: [Build a full stack app with create-t3-app](https://www.nexxel.dev/blog/ct3a-guestbook)
 - `ui`: a stub React component library shared by both `web` and `docs` applications
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo